alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Bug Fixes:**
 -   Removed processing from 4.3.1 and 4.3.2 related to Winter 25 base component bug for flexible width columns
 -   Fixed bug where lookup field columns were not holding the flex attribute
 -   Fixed bug where changing or clearing a serach or filter value after an edit would't display all of the original records
+-   Fixed bug where wrong record links could be generated in a developer org  `

 ## 09/29/24 -  Eric Smith -     Version 4.3.1 & 4.3.2
 **Updates:**